mcollina/async-cache-dedupe/README.md

 ## Invalidation

 Along with `time to live` invalidation of the cache entries, we can use invalidation by keys.
-The concept behind invalidation by keys is that entries have an auxiliary key set that explicitly link requests along with their own result.
-These axiliary keys are called here `references`.
+The concept behind invalidation by keys is that entries have an auxiliary key set that explicitly links requests along with their own result.
+These auxiliary keys are called here `references`.
 A scenario.
 Let's say we have an entry _user_ `{id: 1, name: "Alice"}`, it may change often or rarely, the `ttl` system is not accurate:

-* it can be updated before `ttl` expiration, this case the old value is showed until expiration by `ttl`.
+* it can be updated before `ttl` expiration, in this case the old value is shown until expiration by `ttl`.
-* it's not been updated during `ttl` expiration, so in this case we don't need to reload the value, because it's not changed
+* it's not been updated during `ttl` expiration, so in this case, we don't need to reload the value, because it's not changed

 To solve this common problem, we can use `references`.
 We can say that the result of defined function `getUser(id: 1)` has reference `user~1`, and the result of defined function `findUsers`, containing `{id: 1, name: "Alice"},{id: 2, name: "Bob"}` has references `[user~1,user~2]`.
 So we can find the results in the cache by their `references`, independently of the request that generated them, and we can invalidate by `references`.

-So, when a writing event involvin `user {id: 1}` happens (usually an update), we can remove all the entries in the cache that have references to `user~1`, so the result of `getUser(id: 1)` and `findUsers`, and they will be reloaded at the next request with the new data - but not the result of `getUser(id: 2)`.
+So, when a writing event involving `user {id: 1}` happens (usually an update), we can remove all the entries in the cache that have references to `user~1`, so the result of `getUser(id: 1)` and `findUsers`, and they will be reloaded at the next request with the new data - but not the result of `getUser(id: 2)`.

-Explicit invalidation is `disabled` by default, you have to enable in `storage` settings.
+Explicit invalidation is `disabled` by default, you have to enable it in `storage` settings.

 See [mercurius-cache-example](https://github.com/mercurius/mercurius-cache-example) for a complete example.